alljoyn/interfaces/extra/interface-definition-template.md

 Errors raised by this method:

- * org.allseen.Foo.Bar.Error.BazNotHome --- with some explanation if needed
+ * org.alljoyn.example.Foo.Bar.Error.BazNotHome --- with some explanation if needed

 #### DoNothing()